gohugoio/hugo/content/about-hugo/what-is-hugo.md

 ---
 title: What is Hugo
 linktitle: What is Hugo
-description: Hugo is the world's fastest static site generator.
-The purpose of Hugo is to make making websites fun again.
+description: Hugo is the world's fastest static site generator, a powerful templating engine written in Golang, and an enthusiastic community of open-source developers.
+Most importantly, Hugo is here so that making websites can be fun again.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01